simontorres/goodman_user_manual/user_manual/_requirements_software.rst

     You may find that `ccdproc` and `astroplan` do not come with Astroconda.
     They are not available on any Conda channel either.
 That means that you will have to install them separately.
-You can do that by downloading the source files and installing them by hand, or, simply
+You can do so by downloading the source files and installing them by hand, or simply
-    `activate your Virtual Environment <https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment>`_ and,
+    `activate your Virtual Environment <https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment>`_ and
-    then, install these two packages using pip with
+    then install these two packages using pip with

-    ``pip install ccdproc astroplan``.
+    ``pip install ccdproc astroplan``

-System installation is not recommended because can mess things up specially in Linux and Mac OS.
+System installation is not recommended because it can mess things up specially in Linux and Mac OS.
 Before you proceed, make sure that your system has all the required libraries, as described in `Setup for local installation`_.